 American Health Care Association National Quality Award Program honors communities with one of three distinctions: Bronze, Silver, and Gold.
 Communities that have demonstrated their commitment to improving the quality of care for seniors and individuals with disabilities qualify to apply for these annual awards.
 The awards are centered on the core values and criteria of the Malcom Baldridge Performance Excellence Program.
 United Church Homes is proud that all of our communities have received the Bronze Quality Award and two have achieved the Silver Quality Award — Chapel Hill and SEM Haven — a distinction reserved for 1 percent of the nation’s 16,000 skilled nursing centers.

 Opening Minds through Art (OMA) is an intergenerational art program for people with dementia presented by the Scripps Gerontology Center at Miami University in Oxford, Ohio.
 It is grounded in person-centered ethics and founded on the principle that people with dementia are capable of expressing themselves creatively.
 There is a growing body of empirical evidence that creative expression improves both physical and psychological well-being.
 The mission of OMA is to build bridges across age and cognitive barriers through art.
-UCH staff members from Fairhaven Community, Patriot Ridge and Trinity Community are training to implement this program.
+UCH staff members from Fairhaven Community, Trinity Community at Fairborn (formerly Patriot Ridge) and Trinity Community are training to implement this program.

 NOLLAU Institute is a year-long training program specifically designed to develop faith-centered servant leaders.
 Sponsored by the Council for Health and Human Service Ministries (CHHSM), the institute helps participants discern their calling as Diakonal ministers.
 The hallmarks of Diakonal ministry are servant leadership, motivation, and engagement.